enormandeau/stacks_workflow/README.md

   samples is the result of non-random missing data within groups of samples, is problematic for admixture.
 You need to assert that this pattern is not present in your dataset (using plink) or remove the loci succeptible to this from your VCF before using vcf_impute.
-See TODO section at the end of this document for a (non-fully implemented) way to check that using plink.
 - **IMPORTANT**: Admixture is a poor choice for cases of samples with a continuous genetic gradient or a pattern of isolation by distance.
 Using a k-nearest neighbors approach may be better in this case.